meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Past me (2013)

-I&rsquo;ve seen many people making the uncharitable presumption about meat-eaters that they just can&rsquo;t bear to give up the taste.
+I&rsquo;ve seen people make the uncharitable presumption that meat-eaters just can&rsquo;t bear to give up the taste.
 So let me clarify that back in 2013 when I decided to lose weight, I liked meat but wasn&rsquo;t a fan in any particular way.
-I was ready to go plant-based or even eat nothing but broccoli for a year if that&rsquo;s what it took.
+I was ready to go plant-based or even eat nothing but broccoli for a year if that&rsquo;s what it took (young people are extreme).
 So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to make sure I got enough.

 I had no bias for meat, but I was (and still am) biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
 I enjoy tofu, tempeh, seitan and legumes, and always loved salads.
 I think quorn nuggets beat chicken nuggets.

 I read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
 How to find vitamin K1 and K2 in an animal-free diet.
 What role omega 3 plays, how much we need, and what factors might affect how much we need.
-I read about formulating an ideal nutritional supp regimen on the Longecity forum.
+I followed nerds discussing ideal nutritional supplements on a forum about human longevity.

 Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the right cofactors that aid its absorption.
 Often in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the reddest red meat.
 Animals started looking like a preformulated nutritional supplement from Nature.
 So that&rsquo;s what I ate.
 I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.

-I should admit that back then I wanted to be an iconoclast, to hold the secret that society at large doesn&rsquo;t know.
-Now I use the experience of &ldquo;knowing the secret of keto&rdquo; as a reference point for what it must be like to be in a cult, and it&rsquo;s useful.
-I remained skeptical enough that keto birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself (which I still haven&rsquo;t gotten around to).
+Back then, I also enjoyed being an iconoclast, to hold the secret that society at large doesn&rsquo;t know.
+Now I use the experience of the keto in-group as a reference for what it must be like to be in a cult, and it&rsquo;s useful.
+I remained skeptical enough that keto birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself.
+Thus I got a statistics degree.

 <a id="org3636f72"></a>

 ## Current me (2022)

 These days I don&rsquo;t want to be an iconoclast in nutrition science.
-I&rsquo;d rather my diet mesh easily with other people&rsquo;s diets for social reasons.
+I&rsquo;d prefer my diet to mesh easily with other people for social reasons.

-My outlook on optimal nutrition is slightly different from 2013-me and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.
+My outlook on optimal nutrition is a bit different from 2013-me and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.

 If you optimize a diet for specific nutrients, I think you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it: targeting a measure and not its underlying cause.
 In Kuhnian terms, the field of nutrition doesn&rsquo;t appear to have gotten out of the [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage.
 At this point I&rsquo;d only expect a holistic perspective to provide good answers, provided of course that you keep your pet holistic theory falsifiable and are in a position to learn from predictive failure.
 That is, you&rsquo;ll swap out the holistic framework you&rsquo;re using for a different one when surprising evidence turns up, rather than explain away the evidence so you can keep the framework unmodified.
 Any evidence should result in *some* modification to your framework.
 Be like astronomy, not like astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t maintain any unfalsifiable claims unless you can causally tie them to a different-but-related claim that is falsifiable.